asyncjs/async-website/_posts/2016-08-11-twofer-games-and-bots.md

 published: true
 ---

 Time for another double bill (hence the picture, geddit?) you lucky things!
-We will see Graham Smith return to the stage to give us an update on his epic adventure to build a game in JavaScript, and Alexandre Nicol will deliver an introduction to creating bots in Node.js.
-More details on both to follow.
+We will see Graham Smith return to the stage to give us an update on his epic adventure to build a game in JavaScript.
+Carl Bateman will then tell us how WebGL re-introduced him to JavaScript.
+Two tenuously intertwined talks -- being a lightning tour of some of the possibilities of WebGL and a peek into some of the darker corners of JavaScript.